-In our case study, the NPVs of the STEP scenarios did not seem to be significantly reduced lower compared to that ofthan the ONE-2 scenario (e.g., 151.39 in STEP + VARY-MM compared to 155.09 in ONE-2 + VARY).
-However, from the perspective of the a project's start-up fund (i.e., money invested in the first year), the STEP scenarios had apparent advantages.
-For example, the start-up fund of scenario ONE-1 + VARY was 203.75 (CNY 10,000), while that those of scenarios STEP + VARY-HH and STEP + VARY-LL were only 88.40 and 57.94 (CNY 10,000), with reductions of 56.61% and 71.56%, respectively.
+In our case study, the NPVs of the STEP scenarios did not seem to be significantly lower than the ONE-2 scenario (e.g., 151.39 in STEP + VARY-MM compared to 155.09 in ONE-2 + VARY).
+However, from the perspective of a project's start-up fund (i.e., money invested in the first year), the STEP scenarios had apparent advantages.
+For example, the start-up fund of scenario ONE-1 + VARY was 203.75 (CNY 10,000), while those of scenarios STEP + VARY-HH and STEP + VARY-LL were only 88.40 and 57.94 (CNY 10,000), with reductions of 56.61% and 71.56%, respectively.

-From Table 3, we learn shows that the start-up fund has ais positively correlation correlated with the overall environmental effectiveness.
-The cumulative investments over time decreased from the HH to the MM, and to the then to the LL scenarios.
-This phenomenon is precisely in accordance consistent with the processes of environmental effectiveness and investment trade-offs.
+Table 3 shows that the start-up fund is positively correlated with the overall environmental effectiveness.
+The cumulative investments over time decreased from the HH to the MM to the LL scenarios.
+This phenomenon is consistent with the processes of environmental effectiveness and investment trade-offs.
 The more and the earlier BMPs are implemented, the higher their environmental effectiveness.
-The less fewer and the later BMPs are implemented, the lower the NPV will be.
-Furthermore, from Figure 8b7b, we can observe obvious inflection points at an NPV of approximately 151; that is, as the NPV of the Pareto fronts decreases, the soil erosion reduction rate gradually decreases and declines rapidly declines after the inflection point.
-This phenomenon may be caused by low investment in the first year (e.g., the 1st investment is less lower than the 2nd investment in the two LL scenarios; Table 3), and as most BMPs are implemented in and after the second year.
+The fewer and the later BMPs are implemented, the lower the NPV will be.
+Furthermore, from Figure 7b, we can observe obvious inflection points at an NPV of approximately 151; that is, as the NPV of the Pareto fronts decreases, the soil erosion reduction rate gradually decreases and rapidly declines after the inflection point.
+This phenomenon may be caused by low investment in the first year (e.g., the 1st investment is lower than the 2nd investment in the two LL scenarios; Table 3), as most BMPs are implemented in and after the second year.

-Therefore, by considering stepwise investments for to optimizing optimize BMP implementation plans, the significantly reduced burden on of start-up funds would undoubtedly improve the flexibility in funding during the entire implementation period.
-In the meantime, the investments should be made extensively in the first few years (e.g., two or three years in this case study) to achieve higher environmental effectiveness.
+Therefore, by considering stepwise investments to optimize BMP implementation plans, the significantly reduced burden of start-up funds would undoubtedly improve the flexibility in funding during the entire implementation period.
+In the meantime, investments should be made extensively in the first few years (e.g., two or three years in this case study) to achieve higher environmental effectiveness.